rosszurowski/micro-airtable-api/README.md

 - **`AIRTABLE_BASE_ID` (required)** Same as `config.airtableBaseId` above
 - **`AIRTABLE_API_KEY` (required)** Same as `config.airtableApiKey` above
 - `ALLOWED_METHODS` Similar to `config.allowedMethods` above, except a comma-separated list instead of an array.
-For example, allow creating new records but not deleting by passing in a string without the delete method: `ALLOWED_METHODS=GET,POST,PATCH`.
+For example, allow creating new records but not deleting by passing in a string without the delete method: `ALLOWED_METHODS=GET,POST,PATCH,PUT`.
 The CLI does not support table-specific permissions.
 Use the JS API if this is something you need.
 - `READ_ONLY` A shortcut variable to restrict the API to only `GET` requests.
 Equivalent to `ALLOWED_METHODS=GET`.
 Users of the API will be able to list all records and individual records, but not create, update, or delete.
 - `PORT` Sets the port for the local server.
 Defaults to `3000`.